Paralegal Interview Questions

-While there is a lot of advice out there on how to answer interview questions, paralegal interview questions can be different from your typical interview.
-If you are applying for a paralegal position, preparing for your interview can help you lock down that job.
+While there is a lot of advice out there on how to answer interview questions, paralegal interview questions can be different from your typical job interview.
+The legal profession has its own type of interview questions and answers.
+If you are applying for a paralegal position, preparing for your interview can help you stand out and get the job offer.

 There are hundreds of different jobs you could have chosen.
-Why did you decide to become a paralegal?
+Why did you decide to work in the legal profession?
 Most people choose this field because they are interested in the law, they love helping people, and they like the fast-paced work environment.
 Your potential employer is looking here for a reason to choose you over the other candidates.
-They want to see that you have passion for the paralegal profession.
+They want to see that you have a passion for the paralegal profession.

 One thing you want to avoid here is to seem as if you are just using this paralegal position as a stepping stone to becoming a lawyer.
 In my days as a paralegal manager, the last thing I wanted to hear as an answer was “Because I think being a paralegal will help prepare me for law school.”
 If I got that answer, I would usually pass on that candidate.
 As a manager, I don’t want to spend the next two years training someone who is going to leave in 2-3 years to go to law school.